 (2) In subclause (1)(d)(i), misbehaviour shall be construed as including having a direct personal or pecuniary interest (other than an interest to which clause 6(6) applies) in a matter to which this Act relates and which is not disclosed to the Council or a relevant committee.

-[Clause 5 amended by No. 18 of 2009 s.
+[Clause 5 amended: No. 18 of 2009 s.
 44(3).]

 6. Personal or pecuniary interests